CW-Coders/cwcoders.github.io/mdbook/src/cw-coders.md

 The practice of CW operation is a deceptively complicated area that offers much to explore.
 On the surface it seems rather straight foward.
-Morse Code is perhaps the simplest method of electrically encoding and transmitting language and the single-frequency interrupted carrier-wave method of transmission significanly constrain the core requirements.
+Morse Code is perhaps the simplest method of encoding language and the single-frequency interrupted carrier-wave is the simplest of rf transmission modes.
+Together these two simple concepts significanly constrain the core requirements.

 However, once solutions start to involve electronic keyers and microcontroller / computer software the domain rapidly expands to include many of the most